The Cetacean Studies Institute has three primary areas of activity.

 The second area is Research.

-CSI has been doing an extensive research project, for many years, into the historical connection between Humanity and Cetaceans, uncovering numerous stories in both ancient and contemporary history.
+CSI has been doing an extensive research project, for many years, into the historical connection between humanity and cetaceans, uncovering numerous stories in both ancient and contemporary history.

 The third area is Education.

-Over the years, CSI and it's Director have presented lectures to tens of thousands of people.
+Over the years, CSI and it's Exec.
+Director have presented lectures to tens of thousands of people.
 In almost every forum imaginable, the stories of the Dolphin-Human connection have been shared: Universities, primary through secondary school classes, churches, conferences, symposiums and art festivals.
-Scott Taylor gave the "keynote address" at the 2nd International Symposium on Dolphin-Assisted Therapy and Research in Cancun, Mexico, in 1996, and was invited to deliver a portion of Dr. John Lilly's address to the ICERC Whale and Dolphin Conference in Hervey Bay, Australia, in 1997.
+C. Scott Taylor gave the "keynote address" at the 2nd International Symposium on Dolphin-Assisted Therapy and Research in Cancun, Mexico, in 1996, and was invited to deliver a portion of Dr. John Lilly's address to the ICERC Whale and Dolphin Conference in Hervey Bay, Australia, in 1997.

 The Executive Director was one of the primary presenters of a series of over 45 workshops, spanning two and half years, called The Dolphin Radiance Experience, in which an electronic system devised to facilitate inter-species communication was used with Humans to explore inner space, the nature of language and altered consciousness.

-This system involved a sound-based technology, and offered the participants an opportunity to feel themselves entering a state of mind that was conducive to extraordinary personal insight, and to investigate internally, the sounds and language of Dolphins and Whales.
+This system involved a sound-based technology, and offered the participants an opportunity to feel themselves entering a state of mind that was conducive to extraordinary personal insight and to investigate internally the sounds and language of Dolphins and Whales.

 In addition, CSI has produced various forms of "Performance Art", with multi-media presentations, including illustrated lectures, live music, sound and lighting effects.